umbobabo/ds-best-coding-practices/CODE_REVIEW.md

 * **DO NOT MERGE**: The PR has some dependecies on other PRs or implementation.
 The label suggest that if merged, that PR can produce breakages.
 You should carefully mention and link the related external PRs.
 * **Draft**: The PR is just for sharing idea, POC, proposals, learning purpose...
-* **BUILDPR** (If your team can deploy PR environments for QA or demo purposes): only QA should use this when they are ready for human QA a feature in the PR environment.
-You can use this label if you want to test your PR in a Stage environment or you have to Demo your PR to external stakeholders/developers.
 * **Changes request**: used by the reviewers to highlight that there is something blocking that prevent approvation
 * **Comments/Question**: used by reviewers to highlight that there are some minor issue in the PR or they have some questions/doubts that need a clarification.